If you’ve never been to the Keswick Convention before, here is some information to help you...

 - Buy the Handbook (available from Convention Reception or Moot Hall Tourist Information) which contains all you need to know about what’s happening during the Convention.

-- Register any 3-18s straight away to avoid the queues outside the venues (click here for more details for 3-11s and here for 11-18s).
+- Register any 3-18s straight away to avoid the queues outside the venues (click here for more details).

 When does it all start & finish?